-A new study finds that LGBTQ youth are more than twice as likely than their non-LGBTQ peers to experience homelessness.
-The most cited reason for this disproportionate rate in homeless LGBTQ youth is familial rejection due to the young person’s sexual orientation or gender identity.
+A study finds that LGBTQ youth are more than twice as likely than their non-LGBTQ peers to experience homelessness.
+The most-cited reason for this disproportionate rate in homeless LGBTQ youth is familial rejection due to the young person’s sexual orientation or gender identity.
 These findings emerged from research by Chapin Hall, a group at the University of Chicago using research to suggest policies for helping communities, families and young people.

 “Our study reveals the vulnerability of LGBTQ youth in our country today,” says Bryan Samuels, executive director of Chapin Hall at the University of Chicago.
 “They are at higher risk both before and during their experiences of homelessness.”